 Approximately 70% of Nigeria’s population, representing about 105 million people, is under 30.
 While most are illiterate and live in rural areas, all of us are disenfranchised and disillusioned.

 During The Future Awards in February 2010, Ngozi Okonjo-Iweala challenged the young people in the audience to take charge of their destinies.
 She underlined the population advantage in a way many people had never heard before and emphasized that change can only happen when young people say ‘enough’!
 She didn’t define what form that action should take, but young people across the country were listening.

-This, essentially, was the birth of the EnoughisEnough Nigeria Coalition.
+This, essentially, was the birth of the EnoughisEnough Nigeria Network.

 Who We Are

-EnoughisEnough Nigeria (EiE) is a coalition of individuals and organizations committed to instituting a culture of good governance and public accountability in Nigeria through active citizenship.
+EnoughisEnough Nigeria (EiE) is a network of individuals and organizations committed to instituting a culture of good governance and public accountability in Nigeria through active citizenship.
 We are non-partisan.

 Given our limited resources – financial, human and time – we have decided to focus on Nigerians of voting age, especially 18 – 35 year olds, who have access to technology:– mobile phones, the internet and television.